There are many reasons why one should learn martial arts, with self-defense ranking pretty high up on the list.

 In tight confines, the throws and locking become less effective.
 Still, practitioners will have the ability to bring down attackers even if they’re bigger or heavier.

 Useful for 2 or more attackers?
 Rating 3/5.
 You can’t perform a throw if both attack at the same time.

 Judo is a close-contact discipline that makes its appearance in the Olympic sports.
-At its core, Judo has a variety of self-defense moves, with plenty of arm locks, chokes, pins and throws and zero striking, kicking and punching.
-At first glance it may seem like Judo is an inherently poor self-defense system but the discipline tells you otherwise.
+At its core, Judo has a variety of self-defense moves: plenty of arm locks, chokes, pins and throws and zero striking, kicking, and punching.
+At first glance, it may seem like Judo is an inherently poor self-defense system but the discipline tells you otherwise.

 Judo is deadly once you’re able to get in close and grab your attacker.
 While it may not be useful in situations where there’s a distance between you and the threat, it works every single time when you find yourself in close quarters.